 Enkitec’s Oracle AWR Data Mining Tool

-EAdam is a free tool that extracts from an Oracle database a subset of data and metadata with the objective to perform some data mining using a separate staging Oracle database.
-The data extracted is relevant to Performance Evaluations (PE) and/or to Sizing and Provisioning (SP) projects.
+eAdam is a free tool that extracts a subset of data and metadata from an Oracle database with the objective to perform some data mining using a separate staging Oracle database.
+The data extracted is relevant to Performance Evaluations projects.
 Most of the data eAdam extracts is licensed by Oracle under the Diagnostics Pack, and some under the Tuning Pack.
 Therefore, in order to use this eAdam tool, the source database must be licensed to use both Oracle Packs (Tuning and Diagnostics).